Vivek-GIT-Code/AWS-Cloud-Projects/README.md

  - [Requirement](#requirement)
  - [Data Cleaning & Transformation](#data-cleaning-and-transformation)
  - [Data Visualization](#data-visualization)
+### Data Discovery
+ - Data was sourced from the City of Vancouver website.
+ - Utilized datasets from the Government & Finance department in various formats (Excel, JSON, CSV, Parquet).

+### Data Storage Design
-Amazon S3 was used for data storage with a bucket named 'project1-gov-fin-vivek-dataset'.
+ - Amazon S3 was used for data storage with a bucket named 'project1-gov-fin-vivek-dataset'.
-Data was organized into three folders: Landing, Raw, and Curated to represent different stages of processing.
+ - Data was organized into three folders: Landing, Raw, and Curated to represent different stages of processing.

 ### Dataset Preparation
  - Data was collected in Excel format for the years 2023 and 2024.